The Bankrate promise

 Home insurance discounts in Madison

-While average home insurance costs in Madison are significantly less than other parts of Wisconsin or the rest of the country, most homeowners welcome additional savings.
+While the cost of home insurance in Madison is, on average, significantly less than other parts of Wisconsin or the rest of the country, most homeowners welcome additional savings.
 There are several common discounts available to Madison residents.
 These include:

 - Multi-policy: One of the easiest ways to obtain discounts is by using the same insurance carrier for your homeowners insurance as you do for your auto insurance or any other insurance policies you may have.